Code-Institute-Submissions/vin_sauvage_ms3/readme.md

 - check that other link buttons respond appropriately to hover, unhover and click
 - confirm all links work
 - confirm that search dropdowns respond appropriately to hover, unhover and click and that each selection delivers appropriate content
+- confirm that the add recipe and manage your categories buttons respond correctly

+**Display one recipe page**
+- Check that page opens in common browsers
+- check that appearance is appropriate;
+    - all content visible or accessible by scrolling
+    - correct postions and sizing of elements for display size
+- check that dropdown navigation responds appropriately to hover, unhover and click
+- check that other link buttons respond appropriately to hover, unhover and click
+- confirm all links work
+- check that edit button leads to update of entry in MongoDB
 - check that delete button leads to deletion of entry from MongoDB

 **Message sent page**
 - Check that page opens in common browsers - only after successful messgae form submission (otherwise see )